keithrobichaud/uconnsmash2/README.md

 ```

 6. Run these commands to install the webpack files.
 Make sure to to take note of what options to use:
-Name: uconnsmash2
+* Name: uconnsmash2
-Style language: sass
+* Style language: sass
-do not overwrite for the rest of the options (hit n and then enter)
+* Enable postcss: N
+Everything else is n (do not override)

 ```
 cd uconnsmash2/